Craig Forsyth: Derby County

 On 5 August 2023, Forsyth scored an equalising goal in Derby's first League One game of the season against Wigan Athletic, although Derby went on to lose the game 2–1.
 Forsyth scored in wins over Barnsley on 11 November 2023 and Oxford United on 29 December 2023.
 He started in 24 of Derby's first 25 League One matches of the season, but that run of starts was ended when he sustained a calf muscle injury at Fleetwood Town on 6 January 2024.
 Paul Warne said that Forsyth would be out of the "foreseeable" with the injury.
 Forsyth returned to action on 12 March 2024, after two months on the sidelines, but suffered another calf injury later on in March.
 He was unable to make a return to action that season, when Derby won automatic promotion to the Championship.
 Forsyth made 32 appearances for Derby with three goals during 2023–24.

 On 18 May 2024, it was announced that Forsyth had trigged a one-year performance-based clause to extend his contract at Derby until June 2025, the 2024–25 season will be his 13th at the club.
 On 28 September 2024, Forsyth made his 300th league appearance for Derby, in a 3–2 loss to Norwich City, Forsyth had involvements in both Derby goals in the match with a goal and an assist.
 Forsyth would find himself managed by former teammate John Eustace later in the 2024–25 season, scoring in Eustace's first win as head coach.
 After injury to Callum Elder, Forsyth played at left-wing back under Eustace and with key goals and assists, he helped Derby retain their Championship status.
 Forsyth played 42 times for Derby during the season, scoring three times.

 In May 2025, Derby County confirmed that Forsyth was in talks with Derby to extend his contract which expired in June 2025.
 On 23 June 2025, it was announced the Forsyth had signed a two-year extension to his Derby County contract until the end of the 2026–27 season, which would upon expiry of his new deal ensured he spent 15 seasons at Pride Park.
 He would also be working towards his UEFA coaching licences to transition into a possible coaching role after his playing career had concluded.
+On 24 February 2026, Forsyth scored on his 37th birthday; in a 4–2 loss to Hull City.
+On 11 April 2026, Forsyth made his 400th appearance for Derby County in a match at Southampton, becoming the 15th player in club history to do so.
+Forsyth made 22 appearances during the 2025–26 season, scoring once.